PS5 vs Xbox Series X: which console is right for you?

 Haptic feedback and adaptive triggers let you feel in-game actions, like pulling back on a bowstring or feeling raindrops hitting your character as they fall from the sky.
 It’s a huge leap over the traditional rumble features we’ve been used to and has been widely adopted by almost every developer making games for PS5.

 🏆 Winner: PS5.
 The PS5 DualSense controller is a revelation.
 It’s easily the best PlayStation controller to date, and haptic feedback and adaptive triggers aren’t just a gimmick.
-While I still prefer the Xbox controller’s asymmetrical analog stick layout, the DualSense is packed with features that can add another layer to games. 🏆
+While many will prefer the Xbox controller’s asymmetrical analog stick layout, the DualSense is packed with features that can add another layer to games. 🏆

 Should I buy a PS5 or Xbox Series X? 🤔

-If you’re serious about video games, you’re best off buying a PS5 and an Xbox Series X. That way, you never have to miss out if a game releases exclusively on one platform, and you can choose to pick online titles on the platform your friends prefer to play on.
+If you’re serious about video games, you’re best off buying a PS5 and an Xbox Series X if you can.
+That way, you never have to miss out if a game releases exclusively on one platform, and you can choose to pick online titles on the platform your friends prefer to play on.

 If you can only pick one console, there are more things to consider.
 You might prefer the design of the Xbox Series X over the PS5 or be more comfortable using a PlayStation controller.
-Perhaps some upcoming PSVR 2 games have piqued your interest, or Xbox Game Pass has caught your eye?
+Perhaps some upcoming PSVR 2 games have piqued your interest, or the incredible value of Xbox Game Pass has caught your eye?

-Both consoles continue to improve since launch, too.
-Microsoft continues to roll out system updates that add new functionality, like Discord voice chat, which is now also coming to PS5.
+Both consoles have continued to improve since launch, as you might expect.
+Microsoft continues to roll out system updates that add new functionality, like Discord voice chat, which is now also PS5.
+New features and quality-of-life updates address fan feedback and sometimes introduce new functionality.

 🏆 Overall winner: Tie.
 Both the PS5 and Xbox Series X have their strength and weaknesses.
-While Sony’s console has better games, a clever controller, and is more desirable to consumers right now, the Xbox Series X is a more powerful system, has a better overall design, and is cheaper outside the US.
-The good news, then, is that you can’t go wrong when it comes to PS5 vs Xbox Series X. 🏆
+While Sony’s console has better games, a more innovative controller, and is more popular with consumers right now, the Xbox Series X is a more powerful system, has a better overall design, and the value proposition of Xbox Game Pass still can’t be beaten.
+The good news is that you can’t go wrong when it comes to PS5 vs Xbox Series X. 🏆